 ACTIVATOR™ Program Course Extended

-Learn about the dynamic ACTIVATOR program prescribed as part of best practices in Canada to improve outcomes for gait, balance, core strength and inspire active living.
+Learn about the dynamic ACTIVATOR program prescribed as best practices in Canada and UK to improve outcomes for gait, balance, core strength and inspire active living.

 - Discover an effective alternative to passive devices, such as canes, and to delay/reduce the use of walkers and crutches.

 - Enhance your exercise programs with poles for an upper and lower body movement flow and promoting proper posture.

 - Understand how to determine the proper technique and adapt seated, standing and pre-gait exercises for specific conditions such as Parkinson’s, Stroke, Geriatric, Aged Care, Pre/Post Hip and Knee Surgery, Cancer Rehab, Spinal Conditions.

 - Discover how to inspire clients in wellness & weight management programs and increase intensity for rehab using the Urban Poling/Nordic walking technique.

 This extended course includes a more in-depth and practical component of the adaption of techniques and exercises for different chronic conditions and innovative exercises with excerpts from leading physiotherapists in Canada and internationally including Dr. Becky Farley PhD founder of PWR!
 (Parkinson’s Wellness Recovery), Lisa Roberts, Cathy McNorgan and researcher Dr. Daniel Bechard.

 Feedback from course evaluations: